mjspriggs/overview/glossary/glossary.md

 See [data center](#x2439906).

 ### DEA
 {: #x2019805}

 See [Droplet Execution Agent](#x7470348).

 ### dedicated cloud
 {: #x8439199}

 A private cloud computing environment that provides infrastructure with single-tenant hardware.
 See also [borderless](#x8439189).

+### deployable architecture
+{: #x10293733}

+Cloud automation for deploying a common architectural pattern that combines one or more cloud resources that is designed for easy deployment, scalability, and modularity.
+See also [module](#x2030595).

 ### deployment
 {: #x2104544}